Sebastian-ehrig/Earthquake_damage_estimation/README.md

 3. Encode data: reads in the values and the labels, applies target encoding and returns a dataframe which consists only of numeric columns.
 4. Model training:
-5. Model Predictions and generating the reports.
+5. Compute predictions and generate the reports.

 Project Organization and folder structure